-Everybody wants to know – how to crack JEE?
+Every engineering aspirant always has a common question – “How to crack JEE?
 The answer is simple, clarity of concepts and well-organised practice time are the key factors for JEE preparation.
-As JEE is conducted in a computer-based test mode, it’s high time to be mentally ready to take the exam in front of a computer screen.
+As JEE is conducted in a computer-based test mode, it’s crucial to develop exam readiness and take the exam sitting in front of a computer screen.

 Subject-wise preparation strategy